Lionel Dahmer: Later years and death

-Dahmer appeared on the The Oprah Winfrey Show in 1994, shortly after Jeffrey's murder.
-Dahmer told Oprah Winfrey that he still loved Jeffrey, and that he would always stand by him.
+Dahmer appeared on The Oprah Winfrey Show in 1994, shortly after Jeffrey's murder.
+Dahmer told Oprah Winfrey that he still loved Jeffrey and that he would always stand by him.

-Dahmer, along with his former wife Joyce and wife Shari, was sued by the family of Steven Hicks—Jeffrey's first victim—with the cause for the claim being negligence in raising Jeffrey.
+Dahmer, along with his former wife Joyce and wife Shari, was sued by the family of Steven Hicks—Jeffrey's first victim—with the cause for the claim being negligent in raising Jeffrey.

 In 2004, Dahmer appeared on Larry King Live along with his second wife, Shari.
 During the interview, Dahmer told Larry King that parents should not disregard shyness in their children, while commenting on his family's new life, including his grandchildren and his other son's life in anonymity.
 Dahmer and Shari also reaffirmed King that they were proud of the surname Dahmer, and they did not intend to change their names.

 In 2020, Dahmer appeared in Jeffrey Dahmer: Mind of a Monster.
-In 2022, Dahmer considered suing Netflix over the series Dahmer – Monster: The Jeffrey Dahmer Story.
+In 2022, Dahmer considered suing Netflix over the series Dahmer – Monster: The Jeffrey Dahmer Story in which him and his son were portrayed by Richard Jenkins and Evan Peters respectively.

 Dahmer lived in Seville, Ohio, in his later years.
-His second wife, Shari, died on January 13, 2023, and he died from a heart attack eleven months later, at a hospice in Medina, Ohio, on December 5, at the age of 87.
+His first wife Joyce died of breast cancer in 2000 at the age of 64, and his second wife, Shari, died on January 13, 2023, at the age of 81.

+Lionel Dahmer died from a heart attack on December 5, 2023, at a hospice care facility in Medina, Ohio.
+He was 87.